Solaris (1972): The Alien Ocean

 The ocean can extract memories when exposed to radiation, and whoever is affected is experiencing hallucinatory complexities.

-Now the question is, who started all that mess in the first place?
-It all began when the space crew wanted to examine the ocean using X-ray beams.
-In reaction to X-ray, the Solaris activates its bio-magnet radiation and investigates the human brain instead.
-In other words, the Solaris hacked the human brain and spies on the memory cortex to understand human consciousness.
+The real question is, who initiated the chaos from the beginning?
+It all started when the space team aimed to explore the ocean with X-ray beams.
+In response to the X-ray, Solaris triggers its bio-magnetic radiation and delves into the human brain.
+In other words, Solaris infiltrated the human brain and surveilled the memory cortex to comprehend human consciousness.

 Memory Recall

-I discussed in 2001: review about the hyper-reality where humanity is one part of the matrix’s mega-structure.
-Tarkovsky focuses more on the aspect of hyper-reality, though with the indulgence of human connection and relationship rather than the space race for extraterritorial contact.
+I discussed hyper-reality in the 2001: A Space Odyssey movie review, where humanity is one part of the matrix’s mega-structure.
+Tarkovsky focuses more on the aspect of hyper-reality, though with the indulgence of human connection and relationships rather than the space race for extraterritorial contact.

 Kris Kelvin (Donatas Banionis) travels to the space station to investigate the reason behind hallucinatory complexities with the members of the space station.
 But Kris immediately becomes delusional; as the Solaris radiation penetrates Kris’s cerebral cortex, it extracts memories and formulates an actual humanoid, Kris’s late wife Hari (Natalya Bondarchuk).